 Cast iron, finally, is fairly rare, but is the best of both worlds.
 It heats up fairly fast (though not as fast as aluminum) and reaches high temperatures, which it maintains for a long time.
 Cast iron is a great material for warming sauces especially, since you can hit your target temperature, then set it aside for a while without worrying about it cooling down too much.

 Choosing whether your saucepan should be nonstick is also important.
 Stainless steel cookware is never nonstick, and cast iron when well seasoned is inherently nonstick.
 Aluminum cookware then has three options: PTFE, ceramic, and granite.

 PTFE, known also by the name brand Teflon, is the most common and by far the cheapest nonstick option.
-It is very nonstick and is great for cooking usually sticky stuff in.
+It is very nonstick and is great for cooking usually sticky stuff in as well as preparing vegetable slices for seasoning.
 However, PTFE coatings are unfortunately flawed.
 They flake easily over time, especially if not cleaned right; they’re ruined by dishwashers and even vigorous hand scrubbing.
 PTFE can also release toxic fumes if overheated, or leave chunks of itself in your food if you scrape too hard.

 Ceramic is the safer, higher quality option.
 It sidesteps almost every issue with PTFE; it’s nontoxic, dishwasher safe, and much more durable.
 It can still be scratched, but it’s much harder to do so than PTFE.

 Granite shares most of ceramic’s features but is even more durable, though a bit less nonstick.